-Membrane filter is to use the sieving mechanism of the microfiltration membrane, driven by pressure, to trap particles with a diameter between 0.1-1μm, such as suspended solids, bacteria, some viruses, and large-sized colloids.
+Membrane filter is to uses the sieving mechanism of the microfiltration membrane, driven by pressure, to trap particles with a diameter between 0.1-1μm, such as suspended solids, bacteria, some viruses, and large-sized colloids.

-In addition, the membrane with a thickness of less than 100um must have the ability to withstand high pressure, so we should try to make various kinds of pressure-resistant films.
+In addition, the membrane with a thickness of less than 100um must have the ability to withstand high pressure, so we should try to make various kinds of pressure-resistant membranes.